Capitol Place

 No analysis available

-I searched for direct statements that residents can see fireworks from their units, lanai, or the building.
-The remarks describe ocean, city, and mountain views, but do not mention fireworks views.
+I searched for explicit statements that residents can see Friday night fireworks from the building or from unit lanais.
+The remarks describe ocean, city, and mountain views, but do not say fireworks are visible from the property.

 No analysis available